-The Second World is a term that refers to former industrial socialist states.
-This primarily includes the territories that were under the influence of the Soviet Union.
+What is a second world country?
+The term “Second World country” is a term used during the Cold War to refer to the industrial socialist states that were under the influence of the Soviet Union.

 Following World War II, countries were categorized as First World, Second World, or Third World countries.
 First World countries were the democratic-industrial countries within the American influence sphere.
 Second World countries were the Eastern bloc of communist-socialist states.
 Third World countries were any other country not aligned with either power.